 Caution

-In the below Procedure table, only the fields valid for all countries in scope of this best practices solution are listed.
-The country-specific fields for the different countries in scope are listed in chapter .
+In the below Procedure table, only the fields valid for all countries in scope of the SAP Best Practices are listed.
+The country-specific fields for the different countries in scope are listed in chapter Country-Specific Fields to be filled during Rehiring.
 The link to the appropriate subchapter is given in the Additional Information column of the relevant fields together with the Caution icon.

 Caution